 The maximum transmission unit (MTU) is the largest size frame or packet — in bytes or octets (eight-bit bytes) — that can be transmitted across a data link.
 It is most used in reference to packet size on an Ethernet network using the Internet Protocol (IP).
 A deprecated term is “window size”.
 Default is 1500 which is too big for the remote station network.
-Symptoms are, the radio shows up in the Smartlink window but a connection attempt times out.
+Symptoms are the radio shows up in the Smartlink window but a connection attempt times out.

-Enter the following command.
+Enter the following command:

-where “Ethernet” is the name obtained in the previous name.
+where “Ethernet” is the name obtained in one of the steps above.